isaac-sim/IsaacLab/docs/source/overview/sensors/index.rst

 Updating the buffers is done by overriding the ``_update_buffers_impl`` abstract method of the ``SensorBase`` class.
 On every time-step of the simulation, ``dt``, all sensors are queried for an update.
 During this query, the total time since the last update is incremented by ``dt`` for every buffer managed by that particular sensor.
 If the total time is greater than or equal to the ``update_period`` for a buffer, then that buffer is flagged to be updated on the next query.

+The following pages describe the available sensors in more detail:
 .. toctree::
   :maxdepth: 1